14 Apr 5 Things To Look For In A Super Fund

 Reviewing your investment options and understanding where your money is being invested can have a significant impact when it comes to your retirement.
 Your investment option should reflect your investment needs and goals, including the risks you are willing to take with your portfolio.
 Your superannuation is not itself an investment but the vessel to hold your investments.
 Investment performance is determined by the type of asset class invested in and not superannuation itself.

 There are two phases of super, which are the accumulation phase and the pension phase.
 If an individual is still working their superannuation would be in the accumulation phase.
 When an individual begins to draw an income from their super the pension phase commences.

 Any investment income in the accumulation phase is also included in the assessable income of the super fund and is subject to tax.
 Super funds receive a tax discount on capital gains when the asset is held for longer than 12 months.

 In the pension phase the tax rate is zero on any investment income earned on assets that are used to support the super pension.
 There is a maximum amount that a person can hold within a super account, capped at 1.6 million as of 2021/21.
 Excess amounts must be either held in a super account and taxed at 15% or invested outside of super.

 There are plenty of considerations to make in regards to superannuation.
 The type of fund, fees, insurance, investment options and taxation should all be reviewed when selecting the optimum super account for your personal needs.
 Having an understanding of the key elements of superannuation will be beneficial as you approach retirement to sustain your ideal standard of living within retirement.

-For more information regarding superannuation and to ensure it is working optimally, you may like to consult Ethica Wealth Specialists who are highly skilled in building wealth for your retirement.
+For more information or specific advice regarding superannuation and to ensure it is working optimally, you may like to consult Ethica Wealth Specialists.
+We are highly skilled in building wealth for your retirement.